neherlab/BA286/README.md

 2. Setup a runtime, e.g. "docker" using `nextstrain setup docker`
 3. Check your installation with `nextstrain check-setup --set-default`

-To make sure you have the correct software versions, you can use this docker image: "TKTK".
+The easiest way to make you have all the right software versions, you can use the docker image `corneliusroemer/ba286` with `nextstrain build`.

-To use that docker image, you need to add the `--XXX` flag to the `nextstrain build` command.
+To use that docker image, you need to add the `--docker --image=corneliusroemer/ba286` flags to the `nextstrain build` command.

-Note: The repo currently works only with `pip` installed `augur` as it requires treetime v0.11.1 or above.
-This will be fixed with the next Augur release.
+Note: If you don't use the docker image, you need to make sure you have treetime v0.11.1 (or higher) installed which is at the time of writing incompatible with augur.
+That's why it's easiest for now to use docker and not worry.

 ## Getting the data